Low porosity? How can you recognize low porosity in your hair?

 Low porosity hair occurs for natural reasons, some of the main reasons are listed below:

-Genetic (genes) is a common cause that not only contributes to low porosity but also contributes to medium and high porosity in hair.
+Genetics (genes) is a common cause that not only contributes to low porosity but also contributes to medium and high porosity in hair.
 Hair texture and complexion are mostly predetermined by basic traits inherited from parents.
 If your parents or ancestors have this type of hair, you may also get it.

 Individuals with low porosity hair have this genetic tendency to have a cuticle layer with overlapping scales that are flattened.
 This property creates a natural barrier that prevents moisture from penetrating the hair shaft.